Table of Contents

 What I Liked

-- Universal Compatibility: Being able to copy prompts to any AI model or connect via MCP makes it flexible.
-No vendor lock-in here, which is a relief.
+- Universal Compatibility: Being able to copy context into basically any AI model (and also connect via MCP when you’re on the right plan) keeps you flexible.
+No forced lock-in to a single vendor workflow.

 What Could Be Better